1,000+ Opportunities

 If you have questions or suggestions for training, please send an email to T2 Manager & Safety Engineer, Laila Kral at lkral@lhtac. org Note, the word doc contained the following items in a list: I was not sure if each was supposed to be a link to a page or if it is just a list of programs.
 Currently the Library is located under Resources and I haven't seen content for Technical Assistance and Safety Fest.

-Based on current listing details, eligibility includes: Idaho local governments for projects related to children pedestrian safety.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Idaho local governments for projects related to children pedestrian safety, including sidewalks, ADA ramps, and pedestrian crossing facilities along existing roadways.
+Confirm the full requirements in the official notice before applying.